Net Revenue Retention tells a compelling story

 - Value — Customers are not getting timely desired value from the product.

-- Value is not communicated continuously — Value is not communicated to the functional, executive, or economic buyers continuously.
+- Value is not communicated — Value is not communicated to the functional, executive, or economic buyers.
 QBRs and EBRs are infrequent and ineffective.

 - Customer Success limited to high-touch segments — Customer Success is lacking or limited to high-paying segments.

 - Micro Pyramids — CSMs are paying more attention to bigger accounts within their portfolio of named accounts.
 This - in addition to we paying zero attention to low and medium spend accounts.

 - Competitor-driven churn — Competitors are offering better value and a lower price.

 - Product-customer fit — Selling to customers who aren't a good fit for the product.